Naiqus/naiqus.github.io/_posts/2014-12-31-wechat-mp-for-discourse-development.md

 </section>

-## Biding Wechat OpenID to Discourse User
+## Binding Wechat OpenID to Discourse User Account

-* Store Discourse user API key, user binding key and username in a database.
+* Store Discourse user API key, identification code and username in a database.
 * discourse user request for the API key**--->**
 * Administrators generate user API key **--->**
-* set a snippet of API key as wechat activation key **--->**
+* set a snippet of API key as wechat identification code **--->**
-* Insert the entry which contains information of api_key，Discourse username，and Wechat activation key.**--->**
+* Insert the entry which contains information of api_key，Discourse username，and identification code.**--->**
-* Detect user reply in form of the length of activation key and combination of numbers and characters **--->**
+* Detect identification code from user reply **--->**
-* when receiving a valid key, update the table with user's wechat OpenID.
+* validate the code, update database, add user's wechat OpenID.

 ## Highlights of The Implementation.